Portugal Golden Visa: Complete 2026 Application Guide

 Launched in 2012, the Portugal Golden Visa program is officially known as the residence permit for investment activity (ARI).
 Over the years, thousands of visas and residence permits have been granted to non-EU citizens to live in Portugal.

-Overall the application process takes a little over six months to complete.
+Overall, the application process takes a little over six months to complete.
 The initial residence permit is valid for two years, which you can renew for another three years.
 After five years of holding Portuguese residency, you may apply for permanent residency or citizenship

-If you arenโ€™t sure whether Portugal is the right place for you permanently, you can live there temporarily with the D7 visa or Portugal digital nomad visa
+If you aren’t sure whether Portugal is the right place for you permanently, you can live there temporarily with the D7 visa or Portugal digital nomad visa

-By the end of this article, youโ€™ll know the benefits of obtaining the Portugal Golden Visa, the investment requirements, and how to submit your application.
-Plus, weโ€™re sharing the number one secret on how to submit your application quickly and efficiently.
+By the end of this article, you’ll know the benefits of obtaining the Portugal Golden Visa, the investment requirements, and how to submit your application.

 What is a Golden Visa?